What Color Is A Biohazard Bag?

 Red biohazard waste bags are meant for medical waste contaminated with blood.
 These bags are non-chlorinated and have a biohazard symbol.

 Basically, any materials that have come in contact with blood, bodily fluids, or other potentially infectious stuff can be disposed of in red bags.
-For example, it can be blood contaminated personal protective equipment (PPE), swabs, gauze pads, bandages, used catheter tubes, IV tubes, blood-draw syringes without needle, etc.
+For example, it can include blood-contaminated personal protective equipment (PPE), swabs, gauze pads, bandages, used catheter tubes, IV tubes, and blood-draw syringes without needles.

-Large quantities of biohazard waste is generated by hospitals, healthcare facilities, and labs.
+Large quantities of biohazard waste are generated by hospitals, healthcare facilities, and labs.
 Thus, red biohazard bags are in great demand compared to other options.

 What Are Yellow Biohazard Waste Bags Meant For?

-Yellow ones are used for disposing of clinical infectious waste, including materials consisting of pharmaceutical or chemical traces.
-Healthcare facilities use these yellow biohazard bags to dispose of tissues, dressings, swabs, soiled gloves, aprons, nappies, pads, contaminated hospital gowns, bed-linen, and other materials from hospital rooms.
+Yellow ones are used to dispose of clinical infectious waste, including materials containing pharmaceutical or chemical traces.
+Healthcare facilities use these yellow biohazard bags to dispose of tissues, dressings, swabs, soiled gloves, aprons, nappies, pads, contaminated hospital gowns, bed linen, and other materials from hospital rooms.

-Research labs also use them for disposing of vaccine waste,expired medicines, mutagenic drugs, chemotherapy drugs, laboratory cultures, and other pharmaceutical waste.
+Research labs also use them to dispose of vaccine waste, expired medicines, mutagenic drugs, chemotherapy drugs, laboratory cultures, and other pharmaceutical waste.
 Like red ones, these bags also have a biohazard symbol.

 Wish to keep confusion out of the equation?
 Then remember, anything consisting of blood or human remains cannot be disposed of in Yellow bags.